stevearc/dressing.nvim/README.md

 # Dressing.nvim

+> [!WARNING]
+> This plugin is archived!
+It still works, but I recommend that you use [snacks.nvim](https://github.com/folke/snacks.nvim) instead for your `vim.ui.*` interfaces.
+To read more about why this decision was made, see https://github.com/stevearc/dressing.nvim/issues/190

 With the release of Neovim 0.6 we were given the start of extensible core UI hooks ([vim.ui.select](https://github.com/neovim/neovim/pull/15771) and [vim.ui.input](https://github.com/neovim/neovim/pull/15959)).
 They exist to